-While you are out for your daily walk, run or cycle, why not take a bag with you so you can undertake an individual litter pick.
+While you are out for a walk, run or cycle, why not take a bag with you so you can undertake an individual litter pick?
 If you pass any litter on your local route, by picking this up you will stop that litter being blown down the drain or into your nearby water and from there entering the river and sea.

 - Please wear gloves at all times.